 Cocaine is an illicit short-acting central nervous system stimulant drug that comes in white crystalline powder form, commonly used recreationally.

 Cocaine is created from a paste extracted from the leaves of the coca bush found in South America.
 The ‘street drug’ is a mixture of this pure substance and other ingredients such as talcum powder, flour, laxatives, sugar and anaesthetics.
 These cutting agents are added to increase a dealer’s supply.

 Cocaine, also known by many nicknames – blow, bump, blanca, coke, dust, flake, icing, line, pearl, snow, sneeze, sleigh ride, speedball, toot and white rock to name just a few – increases the release of neurotransmitters dopamine, serotonin, and norepinephrine, as well as exciting the central nervous system.

-This can result in the effects of increased alertness, sociability, rapid heart rate, higher blood pressure, sweating and reduces the need for sleep and food.
+This can result in the effects of increased alertness, sociability, rapid heart rate, higher blood pressure, and sweating and reduces the need for sleep and food.

 The drug can be injected, smoked, sniffed, or snorted and mixed with other drugs including the anaesthetic procaine and amphetamine.

 A recent UNODC World Drug Report 2021 states that the United Kingdom had some of the highest cocaine prices worldwide in 2019 at £95 per gram while the United States wasn’t far behind at £90.

 A gram of cocaine can be found for half that price in some parts of Europe where UNODC states it has a retail street price of £43-45 per gram.